-Note: The readings and assignments below should be completed on the day they are assigned in the syllabus.
-I have indicated (in red) the weeks that involve a particularly heavy reading load (50 pages), please plan accordingly.
+Note: The readings and assignments below should be completed by the day they are assigned in the syllabus.
+On average, you will be reading between 20-50 pages per week.
+I have indicated (in red) the weeks that involve a particularly heavy reading load (more than 50 pages), please plan accordingly.
 For maximum success in the course, I strongly recommend that you try to do all the reading for the week over the weekend.